Random cubic planar graphs converge to the Brownian sphere: Preliminaries

 One can see from the definition that $(\map^\dagger)^\dagger$ is the map obtained from $\map$ by reversing the direction of its root edge.
 Furthermore, the one-to-one correspondence between the faces of $\map$ and the vertices of $\map^\dagger$ preserves the degree: if $f$ is a face of $\map$, and $f^\dagger$ is the associated vertex of $\map^\dagger$, then $\deg_\map(f) = \deg_{\map^\dagger}(f^\dagger)$.
 The same holds for vertices of $\map$: every face of $\map^\dagger$ contains a unique vertex of $\map$, and if $v$ is a vertex of $\map$ and $v^\dagger$ is the face of $\map^\dagger$ that contains it, then $\deg_\map(v) = \deg_{\map^\dagger}(v^\dagger)$.

-A multigraph or map is called \emph{cubic} if every vertex has degree $3$.
+{e@\textbf{maps and graphs}!size@\ttt{$\# E/3 = \# V/2 = \# F-2$}{size of a planar cubic (multi)graph or map}} A multigraph or map is called \emph{cubic} if every vertex has degree $3$.
 The \emph{size} of such a multigraph or map is the integer $n\geq 1$ such that the number of vertices is $2n$ and the number of edges is $3n$.
 By Euler's formula, a cubic map of size $n$ has $n+2$ faces.
 On the other hand, a \emph{triangulation} is a map where all faces have degree $3$.
 Since taking the dual of a map sends vertices of the primal to faces of the dual and vice-versa, it follows that the dual of triangulations are cubic maps; and conversely, the dual of cubic maps are triangulations.
 A triangulation with $n+2$ vertices thus has $2n$ faces and $3n$ edges.

 A multigraph is called \emph{$3$-connected} it is simple, has at least $4$ vertices, and at least $3$ vertices need to be deleted to disconnect it.
 By Whitney's theorem~\cite{whitney19922}, such a graph has exactly two embeddings on the sphere, which differ by a mirror.
 A \emph{$3$-connected map} is a map whose underlying graph is $3$-connected.
 It is known that duality preserves $3$-connectivity~\cite{mullin1968enumeration}, and that a triangulation is $3$-connected if and only if it is simple.